1vid/1vid/README.md

 - 👋 Hi, I’m @Kucherjashka
-- 👀 I’m interested in coding, beeskeping, winemaking, mycolgy and snowboarding
+- 👀 I’m interested in coding, beekeeping, winemaking, mycology and snowboarding
 - 🌱 I’m currently learning ruby on rails
 - 💞️ I’m looking to collaborate on remote web application project
 - 📫 How to reach me : velichko.ilia@gmail.com